minhdna/JPS/docs/status.md

 We started off the base of our algorithm expecting our agent to navigate <br />
 through a map without using any jumping commands.
 We implemented a Q-learning <br />
 algorithm using the agent’s coordinates as states and [movenorth, movesouth, <br />
-moveeast, movewest] as our action space with an epslon-greedy exploration policy.
+moveeast, movewest] as our action space with an epsilon-greedy exploration policy.
 Every <br />
 one step taken in any direction costs 1 point.
 If the agent dies, 100 points will <br />
 be deducted from the total reward.
 Reaching the goal awards the agent 100 points. <br />
 After our Q-learning algorithm started to work properly, we took it a step further <br />